muliang0711/web_based_assignment/README.md

 create new admin accounts, you'll have to manually insert new records into the `admin` table in the database.
 The customer account records are stored in the `user` table.

+Database operations can be done by typing SQL directly into phpMyAdmin.
+Google how that works if you're not familiar with phpMyAdmin.

 ### Main admin

 - Admin ID: `A001`